neondatabase/website/content/docs/extensions/pgvector.md

 CREATE INDEX ON items USING ivfflat (embedding vector_l2_ops) WITH (lists = 100);
 ```

+For additional indexing guidance and examples, see [Indexing](https://github.com/pgvector/pgvector/tree/8bf360ed84bfdeba9caa19e9f193fd9ad8dd9e73#indexing), in the _pgvector README_.

 <Admonition type="note">
-If you encounter `not enough memory` error while attempting to create an index, you can increase the `maintenance_work_mem` setting to the required amount of memory using a `SET` or `ALTER DATABASE` statement.
+If you encounter a `not enough memory` error while attempting to create an index, you can increase the `maintenance_work_mem` setting to the required amount of memory using a `SET` or `ALTER DATABASE` statement.
 The default `maintenance_work_mem` setting is 64MB.
 The `SET` statement changes the value for the current session. `ALTER DATABASE` updates the session default.

 ```sql
 SET maintenance_work_mem TO '200MB';